-The best way to avoid a work-at-home or home business scam is by knowing the tricks and deceptions scammers use, and how to find legitimate opportunities.
-But, if you think may have been scammed you or or are having a problem with a company, there are resources to help.
-One of those options is to file a complaint with the Better Business Bureau (BBB).
+The best way to avoid work-at-home and home business scams is knowing the tricks and deceptions that illicit businesses use.
+There are resources to help if you think you might have been scammed or you're having a problem with a company.
+One good option is to file a complaint with the Better Business Bureau (BBB).

-Each year, the BBB helps consumers settle disputes related to sales, contracts, customer service, warranties, billings, refunds and more.
-The BBB accepts complaints even if the company doesn't belong to the Better Business Bureau.
+The BBB helps consumers settle disputes related to sales, contracts, customer service, warranties, billings, and refunds every year.
+It accepts complaints even if the company that's harmed you doesn't belong to the Better Business Bureau.

 What Is the Better Business Bureau?

 The Better Business Bureau is a private organization with a stated vision to provide "an ethical marketplace where buyers and sellers can trust each other."
 Its mission is "to be the leader in advancing marketplace trust."
 The intent is for consumers to have an unbiased resource to guide them.

 Membership in the BBB is voluntary, and businesses pay fees for "accreditation" with the organization based on the number of full-time equivalent employees (FTEs) they have.
 Fees range from $500 annually for one to six FTEs, up to $11,787 a year for businesses with 2,000 or more FTEs.